 Graduates of the DNP program will:

-4. Evaluate information systems/technology and patient care technology for the improvement and transformation of healthcare.
+4. Build upon existing information systems and patient care technology to drive decision-making for the improvement and transformation of health care while applying ethical, legal, and regulatory standards.

-American Association of Colleges of Nursing (2006).
+American Association of Colleges of Nursing (2021).
 Essentials of doctoral education for advanced nursing practice.
-Washington DC: American Association of Colleges of Nursing.
+American Association of Colleges of Nursing.

 In preparation for advanced practice nursing roles, students are expected to demonstrate the ability to meet the demands of a professional nursing career.
 Certain functional abilities are essential for the delivery of safe, effective nursing care.